 Starting Your Collection

-I possess numerous diverse rock and mineral collections, including one that I will likely never complete, dubbed the “Most Expensive” Collection.
-This collection wasn’t necessarily the most expensive for me, as I take pride in discovering great bargains to support my hobby.
-I appreciate hobbies that generate revenue to offset expenses and, if fortunate, may yield additional income in the long run.
+We possess numerous diverse rock and mineral collections, including one that we will likely never complete, dubbed the “Most Expensive” Collection.
+This collection wasn’t necessarily the most expensive for us, as we take pride in discovering great bargains to support our hobby.
+We appreciate hobbies that generate revenue to offset expenses and, if fortunate, may yield additional income in the long run.

 What Are the Most Expensive Collectible Rocks & Minerals?